SaladCloud Blog

 The Compute-Industrial Complex

-Whether they know it or not, taxpayers have always been instrumental to pushing the boundaries of science.
+Whether they know it or not, taxpayers have always been instrumental in pushing the boundaries of science.
 Today’s most robust computer modeling is only made possible through public funds.
-Without these resources, scientists could never study climate change on a digital twin of the Earth, or simulate the young universe to grok the Big Bang.
+Without these resources, scientists could never study climate change on a digital twin of the Earth or simulate the young universe to grok the Big Bang.

 Humanity owes a large part of its technological legacy to the continuous give-and-take between public sector research and private sector development.
 Entire multinational industries derive their lifeblood from scientific discoveries promulgated by the world’s governments.
 And though we may benefit from the resulting products and services, everyday people like you and me are footing the bill at both ends.